chauxvive/100-days-of-code/log.md

  2) The second-biggest sin: "Rescue" icons are not color coded by need (red:emergency, yellow:needed, green:not urgent/safe)
     These two items together make the app IMPOSSIBLE.
 It's a map with a sea of black icons.
 It's impossible to know what has and has not been addressed.
 Once someone is marked as "rescued" they were also NOT taken out of the system.
 WHAT??
 (I agree they should be archived, but you can't just keep them on the map with everything else like that.)
  3) Hovering over a map point gave no information.
 The only way to access it was to click on a black point on the map and find out when it popped up who and what it was.

+This seems like a good demo project for me, no matter how far it goes.

 **Links to work:**